 In Uganda the Ministry of Finance, Planning and Economic Development (MOFPED) plays a central role in ensuring that national climate policy priorities are considered within the national fiscal framework and policy.
 An institutional framework for climate action was established through the National Climate Change Policy (2015) and comprises a Policy Committee on Environment, a Cabinet Sub-Committee, and a National Climate Change Advisory Committee.
-The Ministry of Finance is represented on all three strategic policy committees.
+The Ministry of Finance is represented on all three strategic arrangement between the MOFPED, the National Planning Authority and the Ministry of Water and Environment (Climate Change Department) was formed.
+The tripartite coordinated approach led the overarching National